goncalomb/p3js/doc/p3/index.md

 # P3 CPU #

-The P3 is a 16 bit CPU used at Instituto Superior Técnico (IST) as a learning tool for Computer Engineering students.
+The P3 is a 16-bit CPU used at Instituto Superior Técnico (IST) as a learning tool for Computer Engineering students.

 It is described in chapters 10, 11 and 12 of the book: